LicoriceLin/DPMacro/README.md

 # DPMacro
-from a cleaned structure to features
+from a cleaned structure to features.

+see setup.py for dependencies in effect.